 Privilege What is it?
 Why does it exist?
 Technical Requirements Attorney Work-Product Privilege A judicially created doctrine that protects materials prepared in anticipation of litigation.
 To prevent opposing parties from receiving unfair advantages in litigation by keeping secret an advocate's preparation.
 Prepared by or at the direction of an attorney.
 Created in reasonable anticipation of litigation.
 Attorney-Client Privilege A common-law privilege that protects confidential communication between the client and attorney.
 To allow the open and candid discussion needed to provide sound legal advice.
 Communication must be between attorney and client.
 Communication must be "confidential."
-Deliberative-Process Privilege A common-law privilege that protects the internal processes of agency decision making To assure agency employees that they can express uninhibited opinions without fear of public scrutiny (i.e., to encourage open and frank discussion).
+Deliberative-Process Privilege A common-hav privilege that potets: the internal pocessor of agency decision making.
+To assure agency employees that they can express uninhibited opinions without fear of public seruting (i.e.), to encourage open and frank discussion).
 To prevent premature disclosure of proposed policies.
-To protect against public confusion from the release of deliberations and proposed decisions that were not ultimately adopted.
-Pre-decisional: Made BEFORE the adoption of a policy or opinion.
-It must have assisted in decision making-even if a proposal "dies on the vine" -rather than justified a decision already made.
-NOTE: "Incorporation" and "Adoption" Deliberative: Makes recommendations or expresses opinions on legal or policy matters; does not generally include factual materials.
-25-year "Sunset" Provision
+To protect against public confusion from the release of discussion from the release of discussion on ultimately adopted.
+Dradentional Mark BEPORT: di adoption of a posleci yor opinion.
+I mush here assolie in decision on the vice" - andher han justich a decision already made.
+NOTE: "Incorporation" and "Adoption" Proceedings and the second second second recommendations or expresses opinions on legal or policy matter does not greeneally include factual materials.
+Ziyaer "Sunset" Provision